-Hodne is an Infantry officer with diverse experience in Ranger, Stryker, Cavalry, Mechanized and Light Infantry formations.
+Hodne has diverse experience in Ranger, Stryker, cavalry, mechanized and light infantry formations.
 Hodne also hosts experience in both conventional and special operations that includes command of two battalions in combat; 3rd Squadron, 4th U.S Cavalry in Iraq, and 2nd Battalion, 75th Ranger Regiment in Afghanistan.

 Hodne's awards and decorations include the Defense Superior Service Medal; two Legions of Merit; four Bronze Star Medals; the Purple Heart; four Meritorious Service Medals; the Joint Service Commendation Medal; three Army Commendation Medals; the Air Force Commendation Medal; the Navy and Marine Corps Commendation Medal; the Ranger Tab; the Combat and Expert Infantryman's Badges; the Master Parachutist Badge (with Bronze star); the Air Assault Badge; and Israeli, Canadian, Australian and Brazilian Parachutist Badges.
 His units earned two Valorous Unit Awards, two Joint Meritorious Unit Awards, and the Meritorious Unit Commendation for actions in combat.
-He is also a Distinguished Member of the 75th Ranger Regiment.
+Hodne is also a Distinguished Member of the 75th Ranger Regiment.